gem-coop/governance/Gem.coop-Governance.md

 - AGM: Annual General Meeting
 - Majority: more than half of non-abstention votes cast.
 - Supermajority: two-thirds of non-abstention votes cast.
-- Primary repositories: the most important repositories in the Gem.coop organisation:
+- Primary repositories: the most important repositories in the gem-coop GitHub organisation:
   - [gem-coop/gem.coop](https://github.com/gem-coop/gem.coop) ([contributions](https://github.com/gem-coop/gem.coop/graphs/contributors))

 ## 2. Members

 1. New members (unless nominated as maintainers, see below) will be admitted by a majority of the PLC and added to the `gem-coop` organisation on GitHub.

-1. Members are expected to remain active within Gem.coop.
-Members who are not active maintainers or active committee members must affirm their continued interest in Gem.coop membership annually by voting on annual measures, even if voting abstention.
+1. Members are expected to remain active within Gem Cooperative.
+Members who are not active maintainers or active committee members must affirm their continued interest in Gem Cooperative membership annually by voting on annual measures, even if voting abstention.
 Inactive, non-affirmed, non-voting members will be removed within 14 days after the annual meeting unless excused by the PLC.

-1. A member may be removed from Gem.coop by a majority of the PLC.
+1. A member may be removed from Gem Cooperative by a majority of the PLC.
 A removed member may be reinstated by the usual admission process.

-1. All members will follow the [Gem.coop's Code of Conduct](https://github.com/gem-coop/.github/blob/HEAD/CODE_OF_CONDUCT.md).
+1. All members will follow the [Gem Cooperative's Code of Conduct](https://github.com/gem-coop/.github/blob/HEAD/CODE_OF_CONDUCT.md).
 Changes to the code of conduct must be approved by a majority of the PLC.

 1. Members should abstain from voting when they have a conflict of interest not shared by other members.
 No one may be compelled to abstain from voting.

 ### 2.1.
 General Meetings of Members

-1. Gem.coop members will meet at the annual general meeting (AGM) in a manner determined by the PLC.
+1. Gem Cooperative members will meet at the annual general meeting (AGM) in a manner determined by the PLC.
 The AGM date must be given with at least two months' advance notice.

 1. Any member can request additional general meetings of the members in the `#gem-coop-members` Slack channel.
 A general meeting may be called by either a majority vote of the PLC or a majority vote of the entire membership using Slack 👍 reactions.
 The membership must be given at least three weeks' notice of a general meeting.